 Lucrative and popular STEM careers exist in many seemingly disparate fields, such as computer programming, medicine, and statistics.
-And jobs in these areas tend to pay quite well.
-According to U.S. News and World Report’s ranking of the 30 best STEM careers in 2020, eight of the top 10 STEM jobs come with annual salaries above $100,000.
-The number one position on the list is Software Developer, with an average yearly income of $103,000.
+Additionally, jobs in these areas tend to pay quite well.
+According to U.S. News and World Report’s ranking of the 30 best STEM careers in 2023, eight of the top 10 STEM jobs come with annual salaries above $100,000.
+The number one position on the list is Software Developer, with an average yearly income of $120,730.
 The list ranks jobs based on salary, unemployment rate, growth, and other factors.
-Here are the 10 best:
+Here are the 10 best STEM jobs:

 STEM skills can be useful in other careers too, like technical writing … Many trade jobs require a high degree of computer literacy and some familiarity with programming.